The Masquerade competition at SoonerCon 24 will be held Saturday, June 27th. Prizes will be awarded in multiple categories, and for "Best of Show".

 Exhibition - This section is non-competitive.
 The Exhibition is an opportunity for people to take to the stage without the pressure of competition.
 Hall Costumes are encouraged to participate!
 There will be limited performance.

 Contest - This section is competitive.
 Participants will be judged by a panel of judges.
 This is a costume contest not a performance contest.
 Participants will be judged on costume design, construction and craftsmanship, as well as overall appearance.

 All participants must adhere to Masquerade rules.
 See full competition Rules below.

 Thanks to a generous sponsorship from Bernina of Oklahoma City, SoonerCon is proud to announce that the grand prize for the SoonerCon 23 "Best of Show" will be a Bernina 215!
 Additionally, winners in the various competition categories will receive awards.

 Masquerade Competition Categories

-This category is for those who like hoops, corsets and dressing up in clothes from other "past" times.
-This includes "pure" historical costumes as well as steam punk.
+This category is for contestants who like hoops, corsets and dressing up in clothes from other "past" times, including "pure" historical costumes as well as steampunk.

 This category will be the place for media, comic book, anime, literary (et al.) costumes.

-If you are into Furries, Fairies and other creatures of imagination, mythology and lore then this is the place for you.
+If you are into Zombies, Furries, Fairies and other creatures of imagination, mythology, and lore then this is the place for you.

 What the .......